PUBLISHING WITHOUT PANIC

 And suddenly, you’re an “indie author.”

-What most writers don’t realize—until much later—is that the real work of self-publishing happens before you ever hit Publish.
+What most writers don’t realize—often not until after some frustrating missteps—is that the real work of self-publishing happens before you ever hit Publish.

 Not because the process is complicated.